Meet Bart Durham

 We have a great team of attorneys who help me run the office.
 Rich meets with new clients.
 Aaron is a great resource to the staff.
 Blair stays busy with both his private practice and help with my firm.
 I consult on the cases but limit my activities to marketing, case reviews, and some management decisions.

 In December, 2012, Cindy and I were married at Blair and Kelley’s home in Nashville.
-In June, 2013, we had a second ceremony our deck in Malibu (pictures below).
+In June, 2013, we had a second ceremony on our deck in Malibu (pictures below).
 Cindy’s mother and two sisters were able to make the celebration.

 After a six-year journey, Bart’s wife, Cindy, earned her U.S. citizenship and shared what the accomplishment meant to her.
 Congratulations, Cindy!
 We are all so very proud of you!